Logo Futurismo

 What is Povoação?

 Povoação is an Azorean town on the island of São Miguel.
-This place is known for its rich culture, history includes hiking trails, thermal baths, parks abundant in flora and an inexplicable connection with nature.
+This place offers rich culture and history.
+Its hiking trails, thermal baths, and lush parks create a deep connection with nature.

 What to Visit in Povoação (São Miguel)?